RD-170

 The RD-170 (Ракетный Двигатель-170 (РД-170)) is the world's most powerful and heaviest liquid-fuel rocket engine.
 It was designed and produced in the Soviet Union by NPO Energomash for use with the Energia launch vehicle.
-The engine burns kerosene fuel and LOX oxidizer in four combustion chambers, all supplied by one single-shaft, single-turbine turbopump rated at 170 MW in a staged combustion cycle.
+The engine burns RG-1 fuel and LOX oxidizer in four combustion chambers, all supplied by one single-shaft, single-turbine turbopump rated at 170 MW in an oxidizer-rich stage combustion cycle.

 Shared turbopump

 Several Soviet and Russian rocket engines use the approach of clustering small combustion chambers around a single turbine and pump.
 During the early 1950s, many Soviet engine designers, including Valentin P. Glushko, faced problems of combustion instability while designing bigger thrust chambers.
 At that time, they solved the problem by using a cluster of smaller thrust chambers.

 Variants

 RD-170

 The RD-170 engine featured four combustion chambers and was developed for use on the Energia launch vehicle – both the engine and the launch vehicle were in production only for a short time.
 Energia was launched twice.
 Each Energia vehicle had 4 boosters, each powered by one RD-170.

-The engine was designed for 10 reuses but tests showed they could stand up to 20 burns.
+The engine was designed to be reused up to 10 times, with a total service life of 20 full burn durations.